Appearance & Reality > The Lord Jesus Christ > Strong and weak

 26 Then he released Barabbas for them; but after having Jesus scourged, he handed Him over to be crucified.

 The Roman Empire was noted for its law and order and administration of justice.
 As governor, Pilate was entrusted with the solemn responsibility of upholding and administering justice.
-But in his weakness, he succumbed to gross injustice.
+But he succumbed to gross injustice.
 And no matter how hard he tried to claim innocence, he could never be innocent of the blood of the innocent Man he delivered over for crucifixion.

 2. The strength of the Lord Jesus